This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Rider #4 Sedentary lifestyle (the new tobacco)

-When we move, exercise and have a healthy lifestyle, the white blood cells responsible for the body's defenses increase and make us more resistant to attacks by bacterial, viral or fungal pathogens.
+When we move, exercise and have a healthy lifestyle, the white blood cells in charge of the body's defenses increase and make us more resistant to attacks by bacterial, viral or fungal pathogens.

 The human body was designed to move.
 For thousands of years, that's what humans did.
-Much of it was to survive: gathering food, escaping predators, and migrating to more forgiving lands.
+Much of it was for survival: gathering food, escaping predators, and migrating to more forgiving lands.

-Even as the humans advanced, our bodies were in motion.
+Even as humans advanced, our bodies were in motion.

-However, in the mid-20th century, technological advances, increased car use, and the shift from physically demanding jobs to office work began to displace our physical activity.
+However, in the mid-20th century, technological advances, the increase in automobile use, and the shift from physically demanding jobs to office work began to displace our physical activity.

-Today, when we have more choice than ever in almost every aspect of life, most choose to be sedentary and stay at home watching the latest series on Netflix.
+Today, when we have more options than ever in almost every aspect of life, most choose to be sedentary and stay at home watching the latest Netflix series.

 But how does not moving regularly affect us?

-The World Health Organization estimates that a lack of physical activity is associated with 3.2 million deaths a year.
+The World Health Organization estimates that lack of physical activity is associated with 3.2 million deaths each year.

 A 2017 study of 3,141 adults over the age of 50 concluded that the effects of not moving vary depending on their level of frailty.
 The researchers found that the highest level of frailty experienced the most severe impact.
 (1)

-Although the disastrous consequences of a sedentary lifestyle are already known, it does not hurt to make comparisons.
+Although the dire consequences of a sedentary lifestyle are already known, it doesn't hurt to make comparisons.

 A sedentary lifestyle causes the same number of deaths as tobacco, according to a study published in the prestigious scientific journal The Lancet.
 (2)

-The publication says that physical inactivity is causing no less than 5.3 million deaths worldwide, a not insignificant number to think that physical exercise is, without a doubt, the greatest medicine.
+The publication says that physical inactivity is causing no less than 5.3 million deaths worldwide, a not inconsiderable figure to think that physical exercise is, without a doubt, the greatest medicine.

-Those millions are similar to the deaths that occur due to smoking.
+These millions are similar to the deaths that occur from smoking.

-Another pandemic that weighs heavily, but is not given as much importance
+Another pandemic that weighs a lot, but is not given as much importance

-I don't want to let go of a topic that has too much influence on your health and has a lot to do with the 4 horsemen of the immune apocalypse.
+I don't want to miss a topic that has too much influence on your health and has a lot to do with the 4 horsemen of the immunological apocalypse.

 Did you know that for years we have been experiencing another pandemic, apparently silent because it does not scare us, but that each year kills more people than viruses, influenza and the flu combined?

-Well, if you didn't know, obesity causes 300,000 deaths a year.
-And if we add to this the deaths from diseases related to overweight and obesity, the alarming figure increases to 2.8 million annually.
+Well, if you didn't know, obesity causes 300 thousand deaths a year.
+And if you add to that the deaths due to diseases related to overweight and obesity, the alarming number increases to 2.8 million annually.

-I want to show you these figures that I got from the WHO website: (3)
+I want to show you these figures that I obtained from the WHO website: (3)

-• Global obesity has nearly tripled since 1975.
+• Global obesity has almost tripled since 1975.

 • In 2016, more than 1.9 billion adults, ages 18 and older, were overweight.
 Of these, more than 650 million were obese.

-• 38 million children under the age of 5 were overweight or obese in 2019.
+• 38 million children under 5 years old were overweight or obese in 2019.

-• More than 340 million children and adolescents between the ages of 5 and 19 were overweight or obese in 2016.
+• More than 340 million children and adolescents ages 5 to 19 were overweight or obese in 2016.

 If we analyze the data, we can realize that this problem is a time bomb and is affecting more and more people.
 And sadly this pandemic DOES affect children.